 Film — Animation

-- In Lady and the Tramp II: Scamp's Adventure the Junkyard Dogs (except Angel) look down amongst pets and feel it's best to live on your own.
+- In Lady and the Tramp II: Scamp's Adventure the Junkyard Dogs (except Angel) look down on pets and feel it's best to live on your own.
 Tramp and Lady's son Scamp tires of being a pet and runs off, but he soon finds out being a stray dog has many downsides and ends up returning home.

 - The Secret Life of Pets: The Flushed Pets are a gang of runaway and abandoned pets who hate humans and tame pets.
 Duke and Max pretend to be pets who killed their owners in order to impress the Flushed Pets.
 When the Flushed Pets discover that Duke and Max lied and still live with their owner they become furious and attack the pair.